 6. Rammed Earth

-Cordwood construction loads up short, round lengths of wood into a wall.
+Cordwood’s old methods of construction load up short, round lengths of wood into a wall.
 Using what would normally be kept aside for firewood, cordwood looks like a stack of wood you’d have behind your fireplace with the ends of the logs exposed.
 The cordwood is held together with mortar, creating a wall with both high insulation and high thermal mass.

 Here, earth-filled tires are set into the ground, this is a basic form of rammed earth in which waste tires become the form into which dirt is packed.
-Homes built using Earthship incorporates the passive solar rewards of berming with the use of recycled materials (commonly, old automobile tires) to create an efficient home.
-These homes heat and cool itself on its own and do not consume any fossil fuels.
+Homes built using Earthship incorporate the passive solar rewards of berming with the use of recycled materials (commonly, old automobile tires) to create an efficient home.
+These homes heat and cool themselves on their own and do not consume any fossil fuels.

 10. Clay Bricks